MisfitMade/CS567_Final_Proj/README.md

 # CS567_Final_Proj

 ## Example of setting up a conda environment for this project
-#### Maybe not neccesary, but guarantees you'll be able to use, debug, run the code.
+#### Maybe not neccesary, but guarantees you'll be able to use, debug, run the code without creating a clashing Python version dependency between Python projects.
 Have conda installed, then in a conda terminal:
 * `conda create -n 567FP python=3.9`
 * `conda activate 567FP`
 * `pip install tensorflow eyeD3 jupyterlab numpy matplotlib numba librosa pandas scikit-learn`